 117th Congress

 WASHINGTON– Congressman Jason Crow (CO-06) today held a remote press conference to announce introduction of his latest gun safety bill, the Firearm Retailer Code of Conduct Act (H.R.
 5678).
+This legislation creates a code of conduct for firearm retailers intended to curb the diversion of firearms into the illegal market.

 WASHINGTON – Congressman Jason Crow (CO-06), former Army Ranger who serves on the House Armed Services and House Intelligence Committees, today passed 29 of his amendments and priorities in the National Defense Authorization Act (NDAA) and Intelligence Authorization Act (IAA).
+Both bills were conferenced with the Senate and passed today in the House by a margin of 350-80.
+They will now head to the President’s desk for signature.

 Colorado Native John Mosley was a Tuskegee Airman, Civil Rights Activist, and First Black Football Player at Colorado State University